AndyVera/Grep_Project/README.md

      I want to feel love, run through my blood

 PS.
 After hours of trying and messing around with the main function.
 I coulnt figure out how to make into the format requested.
+UPDATE: After the past days of trying and the code supplied by McCarthy today, I wasn't able to get the interface of grep.